Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Preliminaries

 \subsection{Faces of a polyhedral cone}

 Let $C\subseteq \SetR^d$ be a full-dimensional polyhedral cone.
-For a hyperplane $P$ containing $O$ in $\SetR^d$, if $C\subseteq P^+$, where $P^+$ is one of the two halfspaces corresponding to $P$, $F\triangleq C\cap P$ is called a (proper) face of $C$, while $C$ itself is its improper face.
+For a hyperplane $P$ containing the origin $O$ in $\SetR^d$, if $C\subseteq P^+$, where $P^+$ is one of the two halfspaces corresponding to $P$, $F\triangleq C\cap P$ is called a (proper) face of $C$, while $C$ itself is its improper face.
 When $\dim F=d-1$, $F$ is called a \emph{facet} of $C$, and when $\dim F=1$, $F$ is an extreme ray of $C$.
-Either the set of all facets or the set of all extreme rays of $C$ uniquely determines the cone, and they are called H-representation and $V$-representation of the cone, respectively.
-For each face $F$ of the cone, it can be written as the intersection of the facets of the cone containing $F$, or the convex hull of the extreme rays contained in $F$.
+Either the set of all facets or the set of all extreme rays of $C$ uniquely determines the cone, and they are called H-representation and V-representation of the cone, respectively.
+Each face $F$ of the cone can be written as the intersection of the facets of the cone that contains $F$, or the convex hull of the extreme rays contained in $F$.
 We also call them the H-representation and V-representation of $F$, respectively.
 More details on this topic are referred to \cite{ziegler2012lectures}.